rkimera94/etl-data-pipeline-python/README.md

 # etl-data-pipeline-python
-ETL pipeline using python| Data pipeline  to export from one database server to anathoer.
+ETL pipeline using python| Data pipeline  to export from one database server that is postgres or MS sql server to postgres.

 Data migration script to read/write data from one table to another. create .env file and define the variables.
-Sample .env.example
+Using .env.example file

+Install required packages  using the requirements.txt file.

 The script creates a staging table for the migrated data. i.e stg_ prefix on the table name .

+run script using the terminal/cmd: python etl.py